freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sailors-coconuts-and-a-monkey-problem.md

 # --instructions--

-Create a function that returns the minimum possible size of the initial pile of coconuts collected during the day for `N` sailors. **Note:** Of course the tale is told in a world where the collection of any amount of coconuts in a day and multiple divisions of the pile, etc. can occur in time fitting the story line, so as not to affect the mathematics.
+Create a function that returns the minimum possible size of the initial pile of coconuts collected during the day for `N` sailors. **Note:** Of course the tale is told in a world where the collection of any number of coconuts in a day and multiple divisions of the pile, etc. can occur in time fitting the story line, so as not to affect mathematics.

 # --hints--